How To Feed A Loon

 Basil – Fresh is best, roughly chopped.

 Breadcrumbs – Any type will work.
 Panko or Italian are both fine.
-Plain or seasoned both are good options.
+Plain or seasoned, both are good options.

 Parmesan cheese – Grated.